uthree/fastersvc/README.md

 ```

 2. Train content encoder
 Distill HuBERT-base.
-According to the WavLM paper, speaker and phoneme information are present in layers 4 and 9, respectively.
-Use the average of these as teacher data.
+According to the WavLM paper, the fourth layer contains speaker information, so it is distilled.
+(Speaker classification can be performed using linear transformation from the features in the fourth layer.)
 ```sh
 python3 train_ce.py <dataset path>
 ```